-The application deadline for OFA funding is in early December.
-Accepted students receive up to $2,000 to help cover costs.
-Accepted students are responsible for funding remaining trip costs.
-A student may apply for additional funding resources.
+Accepted students receive up to $2,000 to help cover costs and are responsible for funding remaining trip costs.
+Also, students may apply for additional funding resources.

 It is not required to apply for funding through OGA.
 Students can plan to self-fund their trip or find alternative funding.
 In these cases, students do not need to submit a Global Independent Study application, but must secure a faculty instructor to receive independent study credit.